agarithm/overwatch/README.md

-# overwatch
+# Overwatch AI
-Chrome Extension that adds Local Ollama based chat to all websites
+A Chrome Extension that adds local Ollama based chat to all websites.